backupbrew/switchbrew/Process Manager services.md

 Does \*not\* take a specific title-id as input.

 Returns an event handle that is triggered for application titles.

+## DisableDebug

+Takes in a u32 of bitflags.

+Disables debugging/clears the globally specified tid if bit 0 is set, disables debugging/clears the next application if bit 1 is set.

 # pm:info